 Does your website hold up in the looks department, or is it a disorganized mess?
 Does it draw in an audience or is your site design, cluttered and difficult to navigate through?

-When it comes to poor website design, it’s not so difficult to spot it, with confusing designs to ugly visuals.
+When it comes to poor website design issue, it’s not so difficult to spot it, with confusing designs to ugly visuals.
 However, there are other fairly common mistakes and flaws, that aren’t so easy to spot.
 The reality is, for the most part, you can go without anyone ever telling you, so you may not even realize.

 Below are 6 common website issues that you should look out for when designing or maintaining your website.